Msdot001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Last lines of a file: Running the command will display the last 10 lines of the file.

 5. I'd prefer the first ones actually: This script will output the first 10 lines of the file

+6. Line #2 : This command is used to get a specific line from a file.
+It combine both the "head" and "tail" command

+7.